hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ---
 ## Introduction

 In 2019, the [Distributed Management Task Force](https://dmtf.org) (DMTF) published the first version of the Platform Level Data Model for Redfish Device Enablement ([PLDM for RDE](https://www.dmtf.org/dsp/DSP0218)) standard.
-This Redfish standard started to be implemented in HPE iLO 5 based servers (Gen10 and Gen10 Plus) as well as in several storage controller and network adapter option cards (i.e HPE Smart Array).
+This Redfish standard extension started to be implemented in HPE iLO 5 based servers (Gen10 and Gen10 Plus) as well as in several storage controller and network adapter option cards (i.e HPE Smart Array).

 This blog post positions the PLDM for RDE standard within the Redfish service, explains its benefits and provides practical configuration examples.